GiordanoMercatali/js-paliedispari/readme.md

 #### Output

-Print "You win" if the user guesses if the sum was odd or even correctly, or print "You lose" if not.
+Return "You win" if the user guesses if the sum was odd or even correctly, or print "You lose" if not.